quickapps/docs/eng/users/locale.md

 Configuring a multilingual site
 -------------------------------

-Language negotiation allows your site to automatically change language based on the domain or path used for each request.
-Users may (optionally) select their preferred language on their My account page, and your site can be configured to honor a web browser's preferred language settings.
+Language negotiation allows your site to automatically change language based on path used for each request.
+Users may (optionally) select their preferred language on their _My account page_, and your site can be configured to honor a web browser's preferred language settings.